Society of Anubis: Activity

 In 1969, when two undercover agents infiltrated the society and staged a raid by the Vice Squad at a member's birthday party, Helen Niehaus used her body to block officers' cameras, and was threatened with arrest.
-In 1970, she was the president of the Society of Anubis.
+While no arrests were made, the society was cited for selling alcohol and allowing dancing without a license.
+The Society of Anubis became more explicitly political as a result of these events, and its membership was encouraged to vote with their gay and lesbian status in mind.